Home Renovation Design Trends in Los Angeles

 - California style—with a modern or rustic refined look—still is strong, with lighter bleached look woods and ceiling beams.

-Your favorite designs and a successful renovation together make a dream home.
+An interior designer and a licensed general contractor, who is familiar with local codes, can translate your vision into a tangible design.
 When you’re ready to get started on your home remodel, work with Sweeten to renovate with the best contractors in LA.

 Sweeten handpicks the best general contractors to match each project’s location, budget, scope, and style.
 Follow the blog, Sweeten Stories, for renovation ideas and inspiration and when you’re ready to renovate, start your renovation with Sweeten.